 The domestic steel industry's production and consumption grew by 18.1% and 11.4%, respectively, on a y-o-y basis in FY22.
 Steel exports remained robust for the third straight year and increased by 25.1% during FY22, after recording a growth of 29.1% in FY21 and 31.4% in FY20.
 International factors such as environmental concerns surrounding China's steel industry, an uptrend in global steel prices, and higher demand from European nations led to increased shipments from India.
+During 9M FY23 (April-December), the crude steel production and finished steel production had increased by 5% and 5.7%, respectively, on a y-o-y basis.
+Domestic consumption increased by 11.5% y-o-y to 86 million tonnes during this period.
+India's steel consumption was at 106 million tonnes in FY22, up from 95 million tonnes in FY21, an increase of 11.4% y-o-y on account of increased consumption by the government on varied infrastructure projects, as well as the resumption of real estate and construction work on a lower-base of FY21.

-In the current fiscal too, domestic steel consumption is expected to witness a high single-digit growth (growth of 11.4% in the April-October period), backed by various measures such as the increase in government capex by 36% y-o-y to ₹7.5 lakh crore in the Union Budget 2022-23; infrastructure push towards seven growth engines - roads, railways, airports, ports, mass transport, waterways, and logistic infra; the Pradhan Mantri Awas Yojana (PMAY) scheme; and the Jal Jeevan Mission.
-Apart from these, a revival in economic activities will also support domestic steel consumption and will aid steel production in India.
-However, there has been a moderation in steel prices both, globally and domestically, which is likely to result in the normalisation of high spreads witnessed over the past couple of years.
+The healthy domestic demand outlook is likely to benefit steel players however exports are expected to be sluggish in the near term.
+Also, there has been a moderation in steel prices both, globally and domestically in 9MFY23, which is likely to result in the normalisation of high spreads witnessed over the past few years.